Introduction to Management Accounting

 Cost classification is the process of grouping costs according to their nature and common characteristics.
 This classification makes the information related to costs meaningful.
 Cost classification is the first step towards the decision-making process relating to costs (Vanderbeck, 2012).
 Following are the important ways to classify costs:

-On the basis of the element, costs can be classified into material, labour and overhead.
+Based on the element, costs can be classified into material, labor, and overhead.

-- Direct Material - Direct material includes raw materials which are used to manufacture the finished product and it become an integral part of the product which can be allocated directly to a specific unit.
+- Direct Material: Direct material includes raw materials that are used to manufacture the finished product, and it becomes an integral part of the product that can be allocated directly to a specific unit.

-- Direct Labour - Direct labour means the cost incurred in relation to those employees who are engaged in the manufacturing process (Zawawiand Hoque, 2010).
+- Direct Labour: Direct labor means the cost incurred by those employees who are engaged in the manufacturing process (Zawawiand Hoque, 2010).
 These costs can be easily traced to a specific unit.

-- Overhead - Overhead includes the cost of indirect material, indirect labour and other expenses which cannot be allocated to a specific unit
+- Overhead: Overhead includes the cost of indirect material, indirect labor, and other expenses that cannot be allocated to a specific unit.

-Contact Us2.
-Classification of the costs on the basis of its function -
+View Samples Order Now Assignment help2.
+Classification of the costs based on its function

-On the basis of function, costs can be classified into production costs, administration costs, selling costs and distribution costs.
+Based on function, costs can be classified into production costs, administration costs, selling costs, and distribution costs.

-- Production costs - These costs are incurred in the course of manufacturing finished goods.
-It includes the cost of raw materials, labour and other indirect factory costs.
-For example - power, rent, depreciation etc (Lucey, 2002).
+- Production costs: These costs are incurred in the course of manufacturing finished goods.
+It includes the cost of raw materials, labor, and other indirect factory costs.
+For example, power, rent, depreciation, etc. (Lucey, 2002).

-- Administration costs - These costs include general administration costs incurred by the organization for its smooth functioning such as audit fees, printing and stationary, Rent of office building etc.
+- Administration costs: These costs include general administration costs incurred by the organization for its smooth functioning, such as audit fees, printing and stationary, Rent of office buildings, etc.

-- Selling costs - These include all those costs which are incurred about selling goods and services such as salesmen's salary, packing charges, advertisement, warehousing charges etc.
+- Selling costs: These include all those costs which are incurred about selling goods and services, such as salesmen's salary, packing charges, advertisements, warehousing charges, etc.

-- Distribution costs - It include costs incurred at the time of dispatching finished goods to consumers such as agent's commission, carriage outward etc.
+- Distribution costs include costs incurred at the time of dispatching finished goods to consumers, such as agent's commission, carriage outward, etc.

 Based on nature, costs can be classified into direct costs and indirect costs.

-- Indirect costs - All those costs which cannot be identified with a specific unit or individual cost centre are called indirect costs (Fullerton, Kennedy and Widener, 2013).
+- Indirect costs: All those costs that cannot be identified with a specific unit or individual cost center are called indirect costs (Fullerton, Kennedy, and Widener, 2013).

-4. Classification of the costs based on its behaviour -
+4. Classification of the Costs Based on Its Behavior

-Based on behaviour, costs can be classified into fixed costs, variable costs and semi-variable costs.
+Based on behavior, costs can be classified into fixed costs, variable costs, and semi-variable costs.

-- Variable costs - These costs change in direct proportion to the volume of output such as raw material, and labour.
+- Variable costs: These costs change in direct proportion to the volume of output, such as raw materials and labor.

-Quality of products and services: By constantly monitoring the production process at each level will assist in analyzing and evaluating the quality of products and services (Popeskoand Novak, 2008).
-Further, through the help of this management can identify loopholes in operating performance due to which the quality of product is hampered adversely.
+Quality of products and services: Constantly monitoring the production process at each level will assist in analyzing and evaluating the quality of products and services (Popeskoand Novak, 2008).
+Further, with the help of this management, we can identify loopholes in operating performance due to which the quality of the product is hampered adversely.

 Customer Satisfaction: Lastly, improvement in employee performance can be measured by considering the feedback or reviews from the customers.
 Using this, the cited firm can bring further improvements as per the requirement of the target audience to retain them for the long term.